APSL/account-payment/partner_restrict_payment_acquirer/readme/DESCRIPTION.rst

-This module allows to restrict payment acquirers for partner.
-Only selected acquirers will be available for online payment in portal.
+This module allows restricting payment acquirers for a partner.
+Only selected acquirers will be available for online payments in the portal.